rust-lang/reference/src/behavior-considered-undefined.md

   does not support (see [`target_feature`]).
 * Unwinding into another language.
 * Producing an invalid value, even in private fields and locals.
-"Producing" a value happens any time a value is assigned, passed to a function/primitive operation or returned from a function/primitive operation.
+"Producing" a value happens any time a value is assigned to or read from a place, passed to a function/primitive operation or returned from a function/primitive operation.
   The following values are invalid (at their respective type):
   * A value other than `false` (`0`) or `true` (`1`) in a `bool`.
   * A discriminant in an `enum` not included in the type definition.